-Eve received funding from TECHNE/AHRC to support the writing of this thesis.
-She is also receiving funding from the TECHNE Training Group (the Study Support and Work Placement Fund) to cover her flight to the U.S. (Summer 2017) to conduct her research at the Emily Dickinson Museum, Amherst College’s Dickinson Archives, and Harvard’s Houghton Library’s Dickinson Collection.
-The AHRC RTSG is funding her for her travel within the U.S.
+Eve received funding from TECHNE/AHRC to support the writing of this thesis at Kingston University.
+She is also receiving funding from the TECHNE Training Group (the Study Support and Work Placement Fund) to cover her flight to the U.S. (2017) to conduct her research at the Emily Dickinson Museum, Amherst College’s Dickinson Archives, and Harvard’s Houghton Library’s Dickinson Collection.
+The AHRC RTSG provided funding for her travel within the U.S.